pmcg31/rich-dev-blog/content/blog/remove-tourists-with-tripod/index.md

 This place is crawling with tourists; all day, every day.
 It's clear to see why, there are statues of Jackson Browne and Glenn Frey and a giant historic Route 66 sign painted in the intersection.
 Heck, there's even a girl, my lord, in a flatbed Ford!
 What's not to love?

-"Wait a minute," you say, "where are they?"
+"Wait a minute," you say, "where is everyone?"

 Oh, they were there, but with some planning and a little Photoshop magic they disappeared from the final image.